SunChestnut/algorithm-java/src/main/java/com/sun/notes/The 14 habits of highly effective developers .md

 #### 3.Don't clutter your methods with many parameters

 Having many parameters in a method is a sign for refactoring .
 More often than not , writing this kind of methods violates the SPR(Single Responsibility Principle) meaning that they do too many things .
-An efficient , clean method does one thing , **well** .
+An efficient , clean method does **one** thing , well .
 As Uncle Bob said , three is the maximum arguments acceptable .
 Although this may not strict .
 It gives you an overview of the desired number of arguments in a method .

 ***Fight the urge to change some of your method's local parameters into class fields .
 Consider refactoring your code so that a method does fewer things , or break up your method into 2 separate ones .***

 Quote by Robert  C. Martin: "*Functions should have a small number of  arguments .
 No arguments is best , followed by one , two , and three .
 More than three is very questionable and should be avoided with prejudice* . "

+ #### 4.Avoid too many methods in a class

+As with the number of parameters , the number of methods that a class has is also important .
+Big classes with a lot of methods usually signify a component that knows too much or does too much .
+We  refer to these components as **God Classes** to characterize an anti-pattern of writing highly coupled code.

+If you have many methods in a class , consider how often you will need to enter this class in order to change its behavior , as the code progresses through time .
+This may violate the **Open-closed principle** starting that " software entities (classes , modules , functions , etc . )" should be open extension , but closed for modification .

+#### 5.Use LTS / stable releases when using a 3rd party library